Summary: Animated Reconstruction of the Crash

 The powerful, 3D computer-generated viewpoint helped the jury understand how little time the pilot had to react.
 It put the client’s evasive maneuver reaction into perspective and helped the jury evaluate liability.
 This would have been hard to visualize if the defense attorney had only presented the low-quality surveillance footage.

 Seeing the aviation crash from multiple vantage points further supported the defense attorney’s argument that the pilot made a quick decision to evade the oncoming plane.
 Seeing his maneuver and eventual crash up close evoked sympathy in the viewers.
 They experienced the precious little time the pilot had to decide what to do.

-The aviation animation and legal graphics provided by our team accentuated and supported the core argument of the defense attorney, ultimately resulting in a successful settlement.
+The aviation animation and legal graphics provided by our team accentuated and supported the core argument of the defense attorney, ultimately resulting in a successful verdict.

 Courtroom Animation’s team of visual strategists, animators and developers can build and customize your trial presentation for any case involving personal injury, medical malpractice, vehicle accident reconstruction, or any complex subject.